-The former Arsenal man is hoping Barca can now go at least one stage further than last season when it was heavily beaten by eventual winner Bayern Munich in the semifinals.
+The former Arsenal man is hoping Barca can now go at least one stage further than last season when they were heavily beaten by eventual winners Bayern Munich in the semi-finals.

 A report in Spain on Wednesday afternoon claimed coach Tata Martino would be leaving the club at the end of the season, lending weight to the theory that all is not well at the Camp Nou.

 But Fabregas insisted morale is fine heading into the final few weeks of the season.